How to Use Excel VBA to Lookup Value in Range (5 Examples)

 End Function

-Here, we have created a User-Defined function named Multiple_Match where you can extract multiple matches of sold products for different people.
+We have created a User-Defined function named Multiple_Match, which allows you to extract multiple matches of sold products for different people.

-Example 5: Creating an UserForm to Lookup Value in Range with Excel VBA
+Example 5: Creating a UserForm to Lookup Value in Range with Excel VBA

 Creating an UserForm in VBA Macro